sns.barplot()

 capsize | Adds caps to error bars. |

-dodge | Separates bars when using hue . |
+dodge | Separates bars when using hue. |

 3. Dataset Setup

-We will use the titanic
+We will use the titanic dataset from Seaborn.

 python